Westinghouse Model H-181 Television (1949)

 The original cord is shot.
 Bending up four little tabs on the connector case lets me remove the innards.
 Soldering on a new cord and reassembling the case takes only a few minutes.

-The next step is routine: cleaning and testing components, starting with tubes.
+The first step in every restoration is to clean and test components, starting with tubes.
 It makes no functional difference whether a tube's envelope is dirty, but I need to make sure that all of its pins and their socket holes are free of dirt and corrosion.
 Any defective tubes will be replaced, of course.

 Stay tuned . . . .